Cross Infinite World: History

 Founded in 2016, Cross Infinite World is a localization company working directly with Japanese authors, artists, and manga artists.
 Cross Infinite World released their first light novel series My Favorite Song ~The Silver Siren~ on May 16, 2016, in digital format.
 Shortly thereafter, they announced the acquisition of The Violet Knight light novel series.

-Originally known to be aiming for Shoujo and Josei Light Novels Cross Infinite World announced their plans to cross into Manga Publishing.
+Originally known to be aiming for female-oriented light novels Cross Infinite World announced their plans to cross into publishing manga.

-On August 23, 2016, Cross Infinite World announced the licensing of two Manga titles, Gleam, and Little Hero.
+On August 23, 2016, Cross Infinite World announced the licensing of two manga series, Gleam and Little Hero.

-May 2, 2017, Cross Infinite World announced the licensing of the light novels: Akaoni: Contract with a Vampire, I Became the Secretary of a Hero!, and the manga Yusen Ruten: An Era of Red.
+On May 2, 2017, Cross Infinite World announced the licensing of the light novels: Akaoni: Contract with a Vampire, I Became the Secretary of a Hero!, and the manga Yusen Ruten: An Era of Red.

-January 8, 2018, Cross Infinite World expands their retail platform to Google Play and iBooks for the first time.
+On January 8, 2018, Cross Infinite World expanded their retail platform to Google Play Books and iBooks.

-August 22, 2019, Cross Infinite World Begins release of printed versions of their digital Light Novels.
-Print of 8 different light novel series announced.
+On August 22, 2019, Cross Infinite World announced that they would release of printed versions of their digital light Novels.
+Beginning with eight different light novel series.

-October 12, 2021, In partnership with Podium Audio, Cross Infinite World announces their lineup of Audiobooks.
+On October 12, 2021, Cross Infinite World announced that they would be making audiobook versions of their licenses in partnership with Podium.

-April 30, 2022, Cross Infinite World expands their print platform to Right Stuf Anime.
+On April 30, 2022, Cross Infinite World began to expand their print platform to include Right Stuf Anime.